sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 - `network`: The network name.
 - `subnet`: The subnet parameters, like the CIDR IP format value and DHCP range.
 - `router`: The router name.
-- `kube`: The Managed Kubernetes Cluster, such as its name and essentially network information.
+- `kube`: The Managed Kubernetes Cluster, such as its name, its version, and essentially network information.
 - `pool`: The Kubernetes node pool parameters.

 Deploy the infrastructure with: